syntegral-co/frontend-app/README.md

 The app's global state is handled through [recoil](https://recoiljs.org/).
 Every component handles its own state in its _atom.ts_ file.

+## API Calls 🤙🏻

+The app's general API calls are handled and tracked in `src/utils/api.ts` while each component handles its own API calls in its _api.ts_ file.

 ## Environmental variables

 The app uses two kinds of environmental variables: